rzeldent/micro-moustache/README.md

 } moustache_variable_t;
 ```

-Some flexibility like looping is lost but keeps the data structure simple.
+Some features like looping are not possible using this data structure but keeps it simple.

 The value is defined as a string.
 This makes it easy to convert values to string as a lot of conversions are already implemented in the String class.